 Seek animation time Allows you to specify the time it takes for the graph to be repositioned after you change the seek point.
 Set to 0 for instant seek.
-See also Seek to point <or object="">.</or> Seek to point <or object></or Seek to point uses the picked point and surface normal to align the camera.
+See also Seek to point <or object=""></or> .
+Seek to point <or object=""></or> Seek to point uses the picked point and surface normal to align the camera.
 Seek to object uses only the object center to align the camera.
 Seek distance wheel This wheel controls how close to the camera the object will appear.
 This distance can be either an absolute distance or a percentage of the distance to the picked point.

 Camera Zoom slider This slider allows you to set (in degrees) the camera height angle (only perspective camera).
 If you wish, you may set this value in the field immediately to the right of the slider.

+Zoom slider ranges

+from

-Zoom slider ranges from Range is 1.0 to 140.0 by default, but you can reset this if you wish.
+Range is 1.0 to 140.0 by default, but you can reset this if

+you wish.

 Auto clipping planes Centers the graph in your view if enabled.
 If disabled, it allows you to move the graph out of view at either end of the z-axis.
 This is useful if you wish to focus on data above or below a set value.

-Stereo Viewing This may be turned on to see the scene in stereo (special glasses required).
-The offset between the left and right eye can be specified using the camera rotation thumbwheel.
-Enable spin automation When selected, you can cause the camera to continue spinning.
+Stereo Viewing This may be turned on to see the scene in stereo rotation thumbwheel.

+(special glasses required).
+The offset between the left and right eye can be specified using the camera spinning.
 To animate, left-click and drag in the direction of your desired spin, then release while spinning.
 The graph spins as if by a trackball.
 To stop, left-click anywhere.

-Show point of rotation axes Displays a set of three axes.
-You can move the graph around the x and y axes using the thumbwheel controls described in the previous section.
+Enable spinWhen selected, you can cause the camera to continue spinning.
+To animate, left-click and drag in the axes described in the previous section.
 When this option is on, you can set the size of the axes in pixels.

+Show point of rotation

+Displays a set of three axes.
+You can move the graph around the x and y axes using the thumbwheel controls

-A.6.2 Call Stack View Window
+Call Stack Window

-The Call Stack View (Figure 98, page 272) window displays call stack entries when a process has stopped.
+The Call Stack (Figure A-42, page 277) window displays call stack entries when a process has stopped.

-Figure 98.
-Call Stack View
+Figure A-42 Call Stack

-The source display in the Main View window has two special annotations that are synchronized with the Call Stack View:
+The source display in the Main View window has two special annotations that are synchronized with the Call Stack:

 - The location of the current program state is indicated by a large arrow representing the PC.
-The source line to which the arrow points is highlighted (usually in green). - The location of the call to the item selected in the Call Stack View window is indicated by a small arrow representing the current context.
+The source line to which the arrow points is highlighted (usually in green). - The location of the call to the item selected in the Call Stack window is indicated by a small arrow representing the current context.
 The source line becomes highlighted (usually in blue-green).

-The Call Stack View contains its own menu bar, which contains the Admin, Config, Display, and Help menus.
-The Admin menu is the same as that described in Section A.3.1.1, page 217.
-The Help menu is the same as that described in Section A.1.10, page 205.
+The Call Stack contains its own menu bar, which contains the Admin, Config, Display, and Help menus.
+The Admin menu is the same as that described in "Admin Menu", page 221.
+The Help menu is the same as that described in "Help Menu", page 209.
 The other menus are described in the following sections.